craftingcity/The-Known-World/Notes on the Multiverse/Inner/Alaturmen/Big Lore/How things Work/Alchemy/Known Alchemical Products.md

 When an enchanter is attempting to capture the effect of a specific spell, they will create a scroll.
 This process takes a variable amount of time, depending on the Grade of equipment they are using and the level of the spell they wish to Scroll.
 One can use the following expression to determine the time such an act would take.

 (3 days^level of spell) / (grade of best equipment where Apprentice is .5)

+# Tools of Trade Alchemists

+# Common Completed Adventuring Equipment
+## Gear
+### Camp
+#### Pressigen Foldable Tent
+The Pressigen keeps water out and the metal poles create a quick set up and take down time.
+While heavier than a simple bedroll, the comfort is worth the expense :) *~ding*
+## Weaponry
+### Throwable
+#### Flashpellet
+A small, fragile, opaque bead.
+When the bead is shattered with force, creatures within a ten foot radius must succeed on a DC 14 Dexterity Save or become blinded for a minute.

+#### Spell Smoke
+A tight bundle of herbs wrapped in a ignitable substance and treated by an Alchemist.
+When burned, this stick of herbs produces a thin cloud of white smoke in a 10-foot radius that almost seems to sparkle and shimmer.
+When within the smoke, no obscurity is provided.
+Spell attacks and Concentration checks performed within the radius are at disadvantage.